Rize Trade vs Journalytix: Which trading journal is the better alternative?

 Does Rize Trade score playbook compliance?

-Yes—Rize Trade includes playbook compliance scoring.
-You build your rules into the platform, each trade gets checked against your criteria, and you get a compliance percentage that separates strategy failure from execution failure.
+Yes — and this is where most traders find out what's going on.
+You build your rules into the platform, every trade gets checked against your criteria, and you get a compliance percentage.

 Does Rize Trade track emotions and show the cost in dollars?